 You can be registered as a temporary patient for up to three months.
 This will allow you to be on the local practice list and still remain a patient of your permanent GP.
 After three months you will have to re-register as a temporary patient or permanently register with that practice.

 To register as a temporary patient simply contact the local practice you wish to use.
 Practices do not have to accept you as a temporary patient although they do have an obligation to offer emergency treatment.
 You cannot register as a temporary patient at a practice in the town or area where you are already registered.

 Download the Temporary Resident Registration Form

 We need to be informed of any changes to your personal details.
-This can be done by either downloading the forms below or from Reception.
+This can be done by contacting Reception and completing the relevant forms.

 Due to new Registration forms being developed please contact reception.